seansaito/code-book-defenses/README.md

 * For example, the lists `untargeted_attacks` and `targeted_attacks` indicate which attacks to run on the trained model.
 * The `attack_name_to_params` dictionary enumerates the parameters for each attack.
 You will notice that at most one field from every attack dictionary is a list.
 For each attack during test time, we iterate over each value of the list to construct adversarial examples.
+* N.B.
+The Carlini Wagner L2 and L-BFGS attacks take a very long time (> 24 hours) especially for all test data, which is 10,000 images.
+If you want to run quick experiments, you can set the number of images to a smaller number at the top of `code_book_defenses/config.py`.

 After you have installed the dependencies and identified the configurations you want to run, you can trigger training via the following: